 After getting in touch with the Black Diamonds support team (who are great by the way) they sent me a new pair out right away.
 Six months into the second pair and they are still going strong.

 Like the Butora Acro, the Shadow uses the ‘Neo Fuse’ rubber.
-We like this soft rubber compound, and find it similar to the Evolv Trax SAS or Five Ten’s C4 rubber.
-While I have found it to be impressive both in the gym and on the rock, it’s natural that this softer rubber does tend to misshape more on the smaller edges than is stiffer counterparts.
+We like this soft rubber compound, and find it similar to the Evolv Trax SAS or Five Ten’s Stealth rubber.
+While I have found it to be impressive both in the gym and on the rock, it’s natural that this softer rubber does tend to misshape more on the smaller edges than its stiffer counterparts.

-The 3D moulded outsole of the Shadow is used to help maintain the shape and dexterity of the shoe, which replaces the need for a thick midsole.
-The non-excisting mid sole in the shadow helps deliver a average amount sensitivity.
+The 3D molded outsole of the Shadow is used to help maintain the shape and dexterity of the shoe, which replaces the need for a thick midsole.
+The non-existing midsole in the shadow helps deliver an average amount of sensitivity.

 The sensitivity of the shoe is hindered somewhat by the thickness of the outsole.
 The Shadow uses 4.3mm of rubber, the thickest of any performance shoe.
 When you compare this to the 3mm rubber of the La Sportiva Futura, the Shadow lacks the sensitivity of the popular high-performance soft shoes.